yuhonghong66/kkulma.github.io/_posts/2017-08-13-friendships-among-top-r-twitterers.md

     ## 3           M             F    55   101    0.54
     ## 4           M             M    46   101    0.46

-It looks so, although to the lesser extend than suggested by the network graphs: Female top users follower other female top users 46% of time, whereas male top users follow female top user 54% of time.
+It seems so, although to the lesser extend than suggested by the network graphs: Female top users follow other female top users 46% of time, whereas male top users follow female top user 54% of time.
 So what do you have to say about that?